Anthurium papillilaminum, a Panama wild plant, is prized for its signature olive green leaves, requiring a tropical environment to thrive.

 Directly root the stem in a potting mix.

 - Apply some rooting hormone to the cutting’s end to speed up the rooting process.

-- Get a tiny pot (3-inches), fill it with the aforementioned potting mix, and pre-moisten it.
+- Get a tiny pot (3 inches), fill it with the potting mix above, and pre-moisten it.

 - Gently insert the cutting into the mix and cover the pot with a clear plastic bag to lock in moisture and humidity.

-- Please place it in a well-lit location with indirect sunlight and a temperature around 70°F (21°C).
+- Place it in a well-lit location with indirect sunlight and a temperature around 70°F (21°C).